scottbez1/splitflap/README.md

 The designs for the controller can be found under `electronics/splitflap.pro` (KiCad project).
 Nearly everything is a through-hole component rather than SMD, so it's very easy to hand-solder.

-The driver uses 2 MIC5842 low-side shift-register drivers, with built-in transient-suppression diodes, to control the motors, and a 74HC165 shift register to read from 4 optical home position sensors.
+The driver uses 2 MIC5842 low-side shift-register drivers, with built-in transient-suppression diodes, to control the motors, and a 74HC165 shift register to read from 4 hall-effect magnetic home position sensors.
 There are optional WS2812B RGB LEDs which can be used to indicate the status of each of the 4 channels.

 <a href="https://s3.amazonaws.com/splitflap-travis/branches/hall_effect/schematic.pdf">